Schedule is regularly updated.

 Courtney Ramsey - Workforce Retention Strategist, Magnet Culture

 While some of today’s workforce is made up of deep-rooted, dependable staff, a larger number of positions are now a revolving door of employee turnover.
-Workforce thought leaders from Magnet Culture will share insight on why staffing is so challenging today, and additional ways to gain greater staffing stability.
-Learn how to slow the revolving door, more effectively manage the impending shorter-term workforce, and maximize the time you have with each employee.
+Our Summer Conference keynote speaker will discuss why staffing is so challenging today, share additional ways to retain staffing stability, and teach you how you can maximize the time you have with each employee.

 CE Hours: 1